How you can support a young person to prepare for the workplace

 Meeting new people and interacting with colleagues can be scary and difficult for some young people.
 Talk to them about how to introduce themselves, and what questions to ask others to initiate conversation.
 Work is a much easier place to be if there are some friendly faces there to help the young person along.
 Some good starter questions the young person could ask new colleagues include:

 - Who’s the best person to ask if I need help with something?

 - What do you like doing when you’re not in work?

 These questions may open up longer conversations with colleagues which will help the young person settle in.

 Decide early on how the young person will be travelling to work.
 If they will be having a lift to work and back home, establish a place that they will be dropped off and picked up.

 If the person is travelling independently, ensure they are familiar and comfortable with the route and the mode of transport.
 If the young person is working with a supported employment agency, they may assist with travel training.
 If not, support the young person in using public transport independently.
-We have another factsheet available with tips on supporting a young person to travel independently here.
+Read more about travel training here.

 6: Support the young person in choosing their own clothes/equipment for work

 If the young person needs to buy new clothes, or equipment like pens, lunchbox, toiletries in readiness for work, take them to the shops with you and let them choose what they’d like.
 Allow the young person to make appropriate but independent choices and encourage them to try on clothes before they buy so that you can be sure there won’t be any clothing-related dramas on the first day of work (too big, too small, too scratchy!)

 Nerves may be at their peak the night before starting work.
 Encourage the young person to have a relaxing night and to get to bed at a suitable time so they don’t feel too tired the next day.
 If your young person is a night-owl who stays up until the early hours, you may need to encourage a better evening routine a few weeks before the job starts.